loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 The typing rules for values and commands are given the form $Gamma tack v : A$ and $Gamma tack c$, respectively.
 Values have a right-side type ($v: A$) to symbolize construction.
 Conversely, commands do not have a right-side type, to symbolize consumption.
-Because the rules for values have a right-side type, they are read in a top-to-bottom fashion.
-The rules for commands are read in a bottom-to-top fashion.
+Because the rules for values have a right-side type, they are read top-to-bottom.
+The rules for commands are read bottom-to-top.

 Kinds are also introduced to the environment $Gamma$. @kinds_env shows the rules for the environment.